 - Drive traffic to it

 - Your supplier sends the product directly to any customers you’ve converted (After you have provided the customer’s shipping information)

 Think about this for a moment.
-Using the dropshipping model, without having to keep inventory on hand you would still be able to provide products to consumers who visit your online storefront on a marketplace such as Amazon.
+Using the dropshipping model, you can be selling on amazon without inventory on hand, and still be able to provide products to consumers who visit your online storefront on a marketplace such as Amazon.
 What you’re doing is leveraging the power of a third party supplier (whether it be a retailer, distribution center, or factory) in order to get buyers the products they need!

 Your sole job would be to drive traffic to your listing.
 Once a prospective buyer makes a purchase, you would transfer that customer’s order and shipment details to the manufacturer, retailer, or wholesaler, who would fulfill the order or “drop ship” the product directly to the consumer.

 The customer is happy.
 The supplier is happy, and so are you!

 After all, by marketing your selected supplier’s products at a markup, you have earned profits on any products you successfully sold while the supplier gained a sale and the customer was able to buy the product they wanted.

 Be Careful of Dropshipping Variations